jfblanchard/ubc-ocean/README.md

 # ubc-ocean
 ### UBC OCEAN Cancer Subtype Prediction

-Most code is on Kaggle (210 submissions).
+Temp repo for sharing jupyter notebook fragments.
+Final code and submissions are on Kaggle (210 submissions).

-Got a Bronze Medal on this competition!
+Final Result was a Bronze Medal on this competition!